UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/02-sami_motor.md

 > Remember to use GPIO for direction
 \> [GPIO Recap](tutorial-1-basic-io\02-GPIO.md)

+> If you cannot generate code, you may use the LEDx pins as a GPIO for direction

 > It is suggested to at least try this out yourself since you will be using this motor in the RDC later.

 ## Optional